iCliniq Logo

 Published At October 11, 2022

-Narrowing the bile duct, intrahepatic or extrahepatic, is called bile duct strictures.
-It can be either benign or malignant depending upon the causative disorders, but most cases are malignant.
-Constriction of the bile duct reduces bile flow, causing proximal dilatation and resulting in bile obstruction and complications.
+The narrowing of the bile duct, whether intrahepatic or extrahepatic, is called bile duct strictures or biliary strictures.
+It can be either benign or malignant, depending upon the causative disorders.
+Most cases are mainly due to some type of malignancy.
+Constriction of the bile duct reduces bile flow, causing proximal dilatation and bile obstruction and complications.

 Bile duct strictures can be mainly acquired or sometimes congenital.
 The acquired strictures are classified into benign and malignant.

-Benign Strictures: These strictures contribute to approximately 30 % of biliary stricture cases, including the iatrogenic stricture.
-During laparoscopic cholecystectomy, there can be misidentification of the bile duct or cystic duct, leading to injury in the bile duct.
+Benign Strictures: These strictures contribute to approximately 30 percent of biliary stricture cases, including iatrogenic strictures.
+During laparoscopic cholecystectomy (a minimally invasive surgical procedure to remove an infected gallbladder), the bile duct or cystic duct can be misidentified, leading to injury in the bile duct.
 These injuries could be partial or complete, and they can lead to bile duct strictures in an extended stay.

 Some other benign causes of strictures are:

-• Acute Cholangitis: A chronic syndrome that presents jaundice, abdominal pain, and fever due to stasis and infection in the bile duct.
+• Acute Cholangitis: The inflammation in the gallbladder is called acute cholangitis.
+It is a chronic syndrome that presents jaundice (yellowing of the skin and white of the eyes), abdominal pain, and fever due to stasis and infection in the bile duct.

-• Chronic Pancreatitis: Inflammation of the pancreas for a long time that does not heal.
+• Chronic Pancreatitis: A long-term inflammation of the pancreas that does not heal can cause bile duct strictures.

-• Ischemic Cholangiopathy: Multiple diffuse intrahepatic strictures lead to a set of disorders.
+• Ischemic Cholangiopathy: When the bile duct gets damaged due to insufficient blood supply, it is called ischemic cholangiopathy.
+Multiple diffuse intrahepatic strictures lead to a set of disorders.

 • Biliary Inflammatory Pseudotumors: Benign, rare, and poorly defined tumors typically diagnosed post-aggressive surgical intervention.

-• Orient cholangiohepatitis is characterized by intrahepatic or extrahepatic bile duct strictures and dilation with an intraductal pigmented stone.
+• Orient Cholangiohepatitis: It is characterized by intrahepatic or extrahepatic bile duct strictures and dilation with an intraductal pigmented stone.

-Anastomotic Strictures: These complications occur after orthotopic liver transplantation or a Whipple procedure performed for pancreatic mass or trauma.
+Anastomotic Strictures: These complications occur after orthotopic liver transplantation (a surgical procedure where a healthy one replaces a diseased liver) or a Whipple procedure (surgical removal of the initial parts of the small intestine, gallbladder, and bile duct) performed for pancreatic mass or trauma.

-Malignant Strictures: The most common etiology of bile duct stricture is malignancy, such as pancreatic head cancer and cholangiocarcinoma.
+Malignant Strictures: The most common etiology of bile duct stricture is malignancy, such as pancreatic head cancer and cholangiocarcinoma (a rare type of cancer that affects the bile duct).

 Some other malignancies involved are: